Newsletter Subscribe

 Almonds, pecan nuts or walnuts, grape seed oil, chili flakes, butter, grated parmesan cheese, rice vinegar, oyster sauce, sugar, and salt.

-Garlic adds a savoury depth, whereas grapeseed oil acts as a neutral base, allowing the other flavours to shine.
-Chili flakes add a touch of heat.
+Feel free to use a blend of your favorite nuts.
+We have chosen a combination of almonds and pecans, which creates a rich, buttery flavor.
+Garlic adds a savory depth, while grapeseed oil serves as a neutral base, allowing the other flavors to shine.
+Chili flakes provide a touch of heat.

-We’ve chosen Parmesan cheese to add cheesiness, but you can use Pecorino Romano, Grana Padano, or Asiago.
-There are so many varieties of cheeses with a strong, sharp taste.
-Rice vinegar cuts through the richness of the other ingredients and balances out the pesto.
-The last ingredient used was oyster sauce, an unusual choice, but it adds an umami taste and is delicious.
+We opted for Parmesan cheese to add that cheesy flavor, but you can also use Pecorino Romano, Grana Padano, or Asiago.
+There are many varieties of cheese with strong, sharp tastes.
+Rice vinegar helps cut through the richness of the other ingredients, balancing the pesto.
+Finally, oyster sauce is an unusual choice, but it adds a delicious umami taste.
+If you can’t find Thai basil, substitute regular basil with your favorite herbs, such as parsley, coriander, Italian basil, and arugula.

-The classic option to serve Thai basil pesto with would be pasta.
+Serve Thai basil pesto with pasta.
 It can be penne, spaghetti, fusilli, or linguini—any pasta that you feel like.
 This delicious pesto can also be served as a pizza topping or as a spread in a wrap or sandwich made with grilled chicken.

-Storing the Thai basil pesto is pretty simple.
-To keep it fresh and flavourful, you need to use an uncontaminated spoon to transfer the pesto into an airtight container.
-The pesto can be in the fridge for up to 5 days.
-However, it can become brown over time.
-To prevent it from turning colour, add a thin layer of grapeseed oil on top of the pesto.
-The oil acts as a sealant and prevents the pesto from oxidizing, hence staying fresh and flavourful.
+Storing Thai basil pesto is easy.
+To keep it fresh and flavorful, use a clean spoon to transfer the pesto into an airtight container.
+It can be stored in the fridge for up to 5 days, although it may start to turn brown over time.
+To prevent this discoloration, add a thin layer of grapeseed oil on top of the pesto.
+The oil acts as a sealant, preventing oxidation and helping the pesto maintain its freshness and flavor.